swarooprm/CSE576HW/tasks/README.md

 `task209b_stancedetection_classification` | Given a topic and an argument, detect whether topic is in favor or against in the argument. | Classification
 `task210a_logic2text_structured_text_generation` | Given a natural language interpretation, generate a command using logical operations. | Structured Text Generation
 `task210b_logic2text_structured_text_generation` | Given a natural language interpretation, generate a command using logical operations. | Structured Text Generation
+`task210c_logic2text_structured_text_generation` | Given a natural language interpretation, generate a command using logical operations. | Structured Text Generation
 `task211a_logic2text_classification` | Given a command and corresponding interpretation, classify whether it is the right interpretation or not. | Classification
 `task211b_logic2text_classification` | Given a command and corresponding interpretation, classify whether it is the right interpretation or not. | Classification
+`task211c_logic2text_classification` | Given a command and corresponding interpretation, classify whether it is the right interpretation or not. | Classification